AniWave

-AniWave (also Aniwave, formerly, 9anime) was an anime-focused file streaming website that hosted links and embedded videos, allowing users to stream or download movies and TV shows illegally for free.
+AniWave (also Aniwave, formerly, 9anime) TV shows illegally for free.
+It operated from 2016 to 2024.

 The website was related to a chain of similar websites known as FMovies and had connections to individuals or operations in Vietnam.

 History

 The website was initially known as 9anime.
-It was founded in 2016 and in 2023 rebranded itself to AniWave.
-(Some fake clones using the same name have been reported to appear in the aftermath of this).
-It had several domains, most recently it used a .to domain associated with the Kingdom of Tonga.
+It was founded in 2016, and in 2023 rebranded itself to AniWave.
+The reason for the name change was likely that the success of 9anime was attracting increased attention from copyright enforcement agencies, so the site changed the name to delay being sued for piracy.
+Some fake clones using the old name have appeared in the aftermath of this.
+Throughout its existence, the website had several domains, most recently it used a .to domain associated with the Kingdom of Tonga.

 The site has been targeted by copyright enforcement organizations such as Alliance for Creativity and Entertainment several times, including in 2022 and in 2023.

 On the 27th of August 2024, the service was shut down, together with several related websites.
 Most of the sites features, such as searching, streaming, and downloading were unavailable, but users were still able to export bookmarks for a brief period of time, before the site fully went offline.
 The website, along with many related television/movie piracy websites related to it, shortly had a goodbye message displayed, with the music video of Wiz Khalifa and Charlie Puth's "See You Again" located at the bottom of it.
 It reflected on the history of the website, and encouraged users to switch to legal services to support creators.
 On 29 August 2024, Alliance for Creativity and Entertainment confirmed that they had assisted the Vietnamese police in shutting down the site and many other connected sites including FMovies.